 I. My Family

 My parents are experienced sailors.
 As a teenager, my dad (“Bubba” to my kids) cruised the Maine coast regularly with his godfather.
 He bought a sailboat of his own about 15 years ago, which he loved well.
-He replaced it earlier two years ago with a Robinhood 36′ cutter, acquired from a couple from Chesapeake Bay who had lived aboard year-round.
+He replaced it two years ago with a Robinhood 36′ cutter, acquired from a Chesapeake Bay couple who had lived aboard year-round.
 My mother (“Granny”) also sailed as a kid.
 Her dad frequented the coast of Maine from his home in Woods Hole, MA, and eventually purchased a wild island off Stonington, George Head, which is now listed on the Trail.
 Elsie and Chick spend a lot of time on the water, but mostly in our 17′ Boston Whaler Montauk, Mac, out on Casco Bay.
 They stayed overnight once or twice on the original Sea Goose but never ventured too far from Portland.
 I’ve also spent a few nights here and there aboard the first Sea Goose with my parents over the years (and one sleepless night with my kids in Cocktail Cove at Jewell Island), but never an extended trip.
 This would be a learning experience for all of us.

 II.
 Time aboard Sea Goose